200 Years, 200 Things to Love About Jxn

 113. Capital City Kayak Adventures (outdoor adventure)

-Convene with nature and paddle along the Pearl River with the trails and itineraries set out by Pearl River Kayak.
+Convene with nature and paddle along the Pearl River with the trails and itineraries set out by Capital City Kayak's Chris Lockhart.
 With various vessels available, you can find the best fit for your excursion.
 Glide across the water and see Jackson from a whole new perspective while navigating the river's bends through its verdant banks.
 Sounds delightful, right?

 114. LeFleur's Bluff Playground (family)